damgad/ted/README.md

 Number of threads
 -----------------

 During the tests I realized that optimal number of running threads depends on the task type.
-For *Itemize* it was few thousand threads and for *Calculate* only tens. (on my i7 machine)
+For *Itemize* it was few thousand threads and for *Calculate* only tens (on my i7 machine).
 Maximal number of running threads is preset to 100.
 This constant can be modified in `app/models/Scheduler.scala` source file.